xsdc/AppleStoreKataSolutions/DesignPatterns/Decorator/Kata/DecoratorKata.md

 # Decorator Kata

-Before attempting the kata, read the article, the article code, and article tests.
+Before attempting the kata, read the article, code, and tests.

 Location of the files: